 A Community College of Philadelphia bill will be emailed to each student prior to the beginning of each semester.
 If the bill is not received, it is the student's responsibility to obtain it from the Bursar's Office.
+The College does not mail billing statements.

-The quickest way of paying your bill is online by logging into MCCP.
-We accept all major credit cards (Visa, American Express, Discover or MasterCard), debit cards and e-Check.
-With e-Check, enjoy the convenience of paying your bill online directly from your checking and/or savings account.
+The fastest way to pay your bill is online by logging into Myccp.
+We accept e-check payments at no cost; enjoy the convenience of paying your bill online directly from your checking and/or savings account.
+Bank debit card holders can make payments with e-check by using their checking account and routing number.

+We also accept all major credit and debit cards (American Express, Discover, MasterCard and VISA).
 Students will be assessed a convenience fee of \$9.00 per transaction for online payments made with a credit or a debit card.
-Students may continue to make online payments with e-Check at no cost.
-Bank debit card holders can make payments with e-Check by using their checking account and routing number.
-To pay by e-Check, log into MCCP and select the "Pay My Bill" link under Financial Services.
+To pay your bill online, log into MyCCP and select the "Pay My Bill" link under the Financial Services channel.

-We also accept checks, money orders and cash.
-Please make your payments payable to Community College of Philadelphia and mail your payment to: Bursar's Office, Community College of Philadelphia, 1700 Spring Garden Street, Philadelphia, PA 19130.
+Additionally, we accept cash (in person only), checks and money orders.
+Please make your payments payable to Community College of Philadelphia, include your J# (student ID) on the memo line of your check or money order, and mail your payment to: Bursar's Office, Community College of Philadelphia, 1700 Spring Garden Street, Philadelphia, PA 19130.
 In-person payments are only accepted at the Main Campus Bursar's Office, Room BG-38.